marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

 reusable we are going to:

 - split responsibilities into isolated modules
-- create some exension points (hooks)
+- create some extension points (hooks)

 ### Step n.1 - Isolate "extendsGraphQLSchema"